From film to fashion, Dubai bids to be creative capital for Arab world

 "We're just creating the conditions which will allow people to flourish, and which don’t necessarily exist elsewhere in the region."

-One early design start-up in Dubai is Bil Arabi, a jewelery business opened in the emirate nine years ago by Nadine Kanso, a Beirut-born graphic designer.
+One early design start-up in Dubai is Bil Arabi, a jewellery business opened in the emirate nine years ago by Nadine Kanso, a Beirut-born graphic designer.

 Political stability and security were key to her decision to start the business in Dubai, as war and social tensions can make it hard to operate in Beirut, Kanso said.